-The club donated 21 deer donated which provides 3,528 servings of venison to Tennesseans in need.
+The club donated 21 deer, which provides 3,528 servings of venison to Tennesseans in need.

 Region 3 Champion

-Morgan County High School was the Region 3 champion.
+Morgan County Career and Technical Center was the Region 3 champion.

 Students donated nine deer—approximately 1,512 servings of venison—to the program.

-Morgan County High School club member Andrew Taylor secured the donation of more deer than anyone else in the region, winning him the individual Top Harvester award.
+Morgan County Career and Technical Center club member Andrew Taylor secured the donation of more deer than anyone else in the region, winning him the individual Top Harvester award.

 Region 4 Champion